weyoume/wenode/README.md

 # Whitepaper

-You can read the Steem Whitepaper at [Steem.io/SteemWhitePaper.pdf](https://ezira.io/SteemWhitePaper.pdf).
+You can read the Ezira Whitepaper at [Ezira.io/EziraWhitePaper.pdf](https://ezira.io/EziraWhitePaper.pdf).

 # Quickstart